nealbarshes/nealbarshes.github.io/system-of-care/index.md

 Despite this, the leg amputation incidence rate at MEDVAMC in early 2011 was nearly 3-fold higher than the national average within the Veterans’ Health Administration (VHA) system.
 The inpatient management of Veterans with infected foot ulcers was fragmented, with the general, orthopedic and vascular surgery teams separately providing siloed care.
 Delays in treatment were common.
 There was much service- and individual practicionerpractitioner-level practice heterogeneity.
 No diagnostic or treatment protocols were utilized, and standard treatment components were provided only sporadically.

 ### Patient population
 Characteristics of the MEDVAMC patient population were another challenge.
 Compared to a 2:1 non-VHA patient cohort matched by diagnosis codes, sex and zip code (Supplemental Table 1), Veterans seen at MEDVAMC for limb salvage at our hospital are older.
-Nearly half (46%) self-identify as Black race – a characteristic previously associated with a 2-fold higher risk-adjusted rate of leg amputations (see review3).
-MEDVAMC patients have significantly higher rates of diabetes, chronic kidney disease and systolic heart failure.
+Nearly half (46%) self-identify as Black race – a characteristic previously associated with a 2-fold higher risk-adjusted rate of leg amputations.<sup class="system-care-citation"><a href="https://doi.org/10.1016/j.jvs.2021.03.055" target="_blank" rel="noopener noreferrer" aria-label="Reference 4">[4]</a></sup> MEDVAMC patients have significantly higher rates of diabetes, chronic kidney disease and systolic heart failure.
 About one-fifth (22%) travel more than 40 miles for treatment at our hospital (see zip code heatmap, Figure 2), double that of the non-Veteran matched cohort (10.7%).
-Thirty-five percent currently smoke, and 37% have moderate to severe peripheral artery disease4.
+Thirty-five percent currently smoke, and 37% have moderate to severe peripheral artery disease.<sup class="system-care-citation"><a href="https://doi.org/10.1177/1534734616661058" target="_blank" rel="noopener noreferrer" aria-label="Reference 5">[5]</a></sup>

 <figure>
   <img src="/assets/images/system-of-care/patient-origin-map.svg" alt="Texas map showing the zip codes of Veterans traveling to Houston for limb salvage care" width="1280" height="720" loading="lazy">